Amanda Joy is a mother trying to balance working from home and helping her 5-year-old daughter with at-home-learning.

 Amanda Joy is one of many parents, feeling bent backwards and like they have bitten off more they can chew with home-schooling and working from home.

-Kevin McLaughlin, a senior lecturer in Primary ITE at Bishop Grosseteste University, says parents should ignore advice given by The Department of Education regarding how much home learning children should do a day.
+Kevin McLaughlin, a senior lecturer in Primary ITE at Bishop Grosseteste University, said parents should ignore advice given by The Department of Education regarding how much home learning children should do a day.

-He adds, “Parents can only do what we can.
+He added: “Parents can only do what we can.
 Just do what you can.”

 The Department for Education says Key Stage 1 children should have a minimum of 3 hours of blended learning a day whilst Key Stage 2 should have a minimum of 4 hours a day.

-McLaughlin says this approach suggests parents are able to leave their young children to work by themselves which isn’t what’s happening.
+McLaughlin said this approach suggests parents are able to leave their young children to work by themselves which isn’t what is happening.